 In Chris Roberson's Warhammer 40,000 Imperial Fists novel Sons of Dorn, Captain Taelos wants to atone for his failure by a "Warrior's Pilgrimage."
 He is refused the honor (for now) and sent to collect aspirants.
 At the end, he adds the dead from his last mission to his tally to atone for, subtracts those whose lives he has saved, and feels honored by the duty of collecting aspirants.

 In Twilight, we find out that Rosalie's record is almost as clean as Carlisle's.
 She went on one of these after being turned into a vampire, against the guys who raped and murdered her in the first place.
 Among them was her fiance, whom she saved for last, and then wore a wedding dress to kill.
-Especially considering her normal characterization, generally cited as her Crowning Moment Of Awesome.
+Especially considering her normal characterization.

-Tarma from Mercedes Lackey's Vows and Honor series (part of the Heralds of Valdemar world), is the last survivor of Clan Tale'sedrin after bandits ambushed them while they celebrated.
+Tarma from the Vows and Honor series is the last survivor of Clan Tale'sedrin after bandits ambushed them while they celebrated.
 Her entire family, including the man she loved, is dead.
 She has been gang-raped and left for dead.
 What, then, does she do?
 She declares blood feud against the bandits, an act which is one of the most drastic possible for one of the Shin'a'in (it requires her to swear herself as one of her Goddess's servants and a Celibate Heroine, for a start).
 Then she rides to a town that the bandits have taken over as their base, and kills them all, one by one.

-Herald Vanyel in Magic's Price, also by Mercedes Lackey, gets kidnapped, tortured, and raped after having been given a drug that not only blocks his formidable magic but also messes with his physical coordination so that he can't even defend himself using his equally formidable fighting skills.
-His captors are under strict orders to keep him alive, and when they realize that they've gone to far and he's about to die, they bring in a healer, whose remedy is the antidote to the drug.
+Herald Vanyel in Magic's Price gets kidnapped, tortured, and raped after having been given a drug that not only blocks his formidable magic but also messes with his physical coordination so that he can't even defend himself using his equally formidable fighting skills.
+His captors are under strict orders to keep him alive, and when they realize that they've gone too far and he's about to die, they bring in a healer, whose remedy is the antidote to the drug.
 As soon as the drug wears off. . . .
 BOOM!

-Invoked in the HaloExpanded Universe, where the SPARTAN-IIIs are recruited from children who have lost much due to the Covenant attacks and wish to get back at the aliens.
+Invoked in Halo: Ghosts of Onyx, where the Spartan-IIIs are recruited from children who have been orphaned by the Covenant and wish to get back at the aliens.

-The Forerunners were at the receiving end of one from the Precursors, in retaliation for the Forerunners wiping them out millions of years before.
+The Forerunner Saga reveals that the Forerunners were at the receiving end of one from the Precursors, in retaliation for the Forerunners wiping them out millions of years before.
 It's hard to say it was unsuccessful...

 Harry Potter did this when he went after Bellatrix for killing Sirius.
 He even tried to cast a Cruciatus Curse on her.